SoftFever/OrcaSlicer/README.markdown

 Slic3r is an STL-to-GCODE translator for RepRap 3D printers, like Enrique's Skeinforge or RevK's E3D.

+See the [project homepage](http://slic3r.org/) at slic3r.org
+for more information.

 ## Why a new one?
 Why Perl?

 The purpose is to build something more maintainable and flexible than both